freenas/freenas-docs/userguide/install.rst

 The %brand% installer can run from either a CD or a USB memory stick.

-Writing the :file:`.iso` file to a CD requires CD burning utility.
+A CD burning utility is needed to write the :file:`.iso` file to a CD.

-The command used to burn the :file:`.iso` file to a USB memory stick or Compact Flash card depends on the operating system.
-This section demonstrates utilities for several operating systems.
+The :file:`.iso` file can also be written to a USB memory stick or Compact Flash card.
+The method used to write the file depends on the operating system.
+Examples for several common operating systems are shown below.

 .. note:: To install from a USB stick to another USB stick, **two** USB ports are needed, each with an inserted USB device.
 One USB